The Stop Institutional Child Abuse Act

 OUR PHILOSOPHY

-While every child should remain in their community, we must focus on making these settings safer while our state systems shift into directing funding and resources to prioritize family unity.
+While every child should remain in their community, we must focus on making these settings safer while our state and federal systems shift into directing funding and resources to prioritize family unity.

 WHAT IS CONGREGATE CARE

-Your Content Goes A public or private entity that provides housing, treatment, or modify behaviors in a residential environment, such as:
+A public or private entity that provides housing, treatment, or behavior modification in a residential environment, such as:

 • Wilderness program